Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Constraints

 \subsection{LHC Constraints on $\xi$}

 As already explained, the role of Higgs non-minimal coupling is pivotal in deciding the scalaron dynamics; however the bound on $\xi$ in the non-inflationary scenario is not well studied.
-Here we show the upper bound on $|\xi|$ from the measurement of Higgs global signal strength by LHC, following Ref.\cite{Atkins:2012yn}.
-This bound is derived when the contribution from $R^2$-gravity becomes sub-dominant at $T \approx 0$ universe.
-Hence, the kinetic term of the SM Higgs is affected only by the non-minimal coupling, $\xi$, which requires the redefinition of the original Higgs field.
-As its result, Higgs couplings to all other SM particles are suppressed by a factor $\kappa$ \cite{Bezrukov:2007ep,Atkins:2012yn} given by,
+In Ref.\cite{Atkins:2012yn} the upper bound on $|\xi|$ derived from the Higgs global signal strength measurement by the LHC has been reported, in the absence of $R^2$-gravity.
+In the current situation, the scalaron entangles both $R^2$-gravity contribution and the contribution from Higgs non-minimal coupling to gravity, for which an independent bound on $|\xi|$ becomes obscure.
+However, we find the upper bound on $|\xi m|$ from Higgs measurements, after making appropriate field transformations, details of which are given below.